Investors

 The Board of Directors decided on October 21, 2020 to establish a Nomination and Remuneration Committee.

-The Board elected the following members from among its members for the Committee: Ann-Christine Sundell (Chair), Riad Sherif and Bill Östman.
 The members of Nomination and Remuneration Committee have sufficient expertise and experience with respect to the committee's area of responsibility.

 Rules of procedure of Revenio Group Corporation's Nomination and Remuneration Committee